michaelkrasa/alpha-ess-charging-optimizer/README.md

     - Also finds mid‑day dips between peaks for extra charging opportunities
 - Arbitrage cycles
     - Pairs each valley with the next sequential peak (no skipping peaks)
+    - Extends discharge windows to cover all profitable hours (price > charge_price × 1.2)
+    - Falls back to price-based discharge detection when no peaks found
     - Up to 2 cycles per day (AlphaESS API limitation)
 - Battery‑aware sizing
     - Window length sized to real charging need based on current SOC and `charge_to_full`
+    - Full valley charging for overnight periods or depleted batteries (SOC < 30%)
+    - Accounts for household consumption between charge/discharge windows
     - Pulls battery capacity from the device (gross × usable %) when available
 - Reactive operations
     - Continuous mode re‑checks hourly and adapts to the rest of the day